pingcap/docs-cn/sql-statements/sql-statement-flashback-to-timestamp.md

 > **Warning:**
 >
-> The `FLASHBACK CLUSTER TO TIMESTAMP` syntax is not applicable to TiDB Cloud [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) clusters.
-Do not execute this statement on Serverless Tier clusters to avoid unexpected results.
+> The `FLASHBACK CLUSTER TO TIMESTAMP` syntax is not applicable to [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless-beta) clusters.
+Do not execute this statement on TiDB Serverless clusters to avoid unexpected results.

 </CustomContent>